I3S-ESSnet/Documents/ko-meeting/minutes.md

 ### WP1 presentation

+The objectives of this WP are to develop and reuse 3 to 5 new services from the list established in the ESSnet SCFE, with the selection criteria being:
+* Select services from the “Top 10” services referenced in the CROS portal document
+* The project has an objective to cover GSBPM level 1 processes.
+Therefore, selected services should apply those criteria.

+The list of possible services is:
+1. Record linking
+2. Microdata access (confidentiality on the fly)
+3. Content data validation
+4. Error correction
+5. Questionnaire design
+6. Outlier detection
+7. Bulk mailer
+8. Named-entity recognition
+9. Generalized data loader
+10. DataSetCatalog
+11. PX-Web

 Questions and remarks:
 * Ror evaluation each DO will have to evaluate its own development regarding the 3 A dimensions, and ROs will evaluate at least 3 services for reuse.
 * The methodology developed in WP4 of SCFE1 has been put in a EU Survey, now it is usable by everybody.